by Bruce Wells | May 26, 2025 | This Week in Petroleum History

 Oilfield discovered in May 1940 — after 57 years of unsuccessful searches for a “vein of petroleum.”

-After more than a half century of drilling expensive “dry holes,” Nebraska’s first commercial oil well was completed on May 29, 1940, in the far southeastern corner of the state.
+After more than a hal-century of drilling expensive “dry holes,” Nebraska’s first commercial oil well arrived on May 29, 1940, in the far southeastern corner of the state.
 The Pawnee Royalty Company made the discovery west of Falls City.
 The company had drilled two unsuccessful wells near Falls City in 1939.

 Nebraska’s oil production reached more than 2.51 million barrels of oil in 2012 (above), but declined to about 1.71 million barrels of oil by 2021, according to the Nebraska Oil and Gas Conservation Commission.